 So yeah, I took a train from Brighton to I forgot the name in London.
 Basically, from that train station it would be an hour’s walk to the Airbnb that I rented.
 Except for, that train didn’t go.
 The replacing train then announced that they wouldn’t actually go to the station that I needed to go to to transfer, so I was a bit lost.
 Luckily, I opened up Google maps and started playing around a little with the different train stations.
 I then found out (all by myself, are you proud mom?!) that the train that I was on, was actually going to a station that was somewhat closer to the place that I needed to be at.
 I therefore decided to stay on the train (I am such a rebel) and get out at another station instead.
 I think this is only fair, seeing as I was delayed by about an hour already, and going all the way to the other place would take me at least another 30 minutes.
 So yeah, long story short: I made it to London.

 I put on my backpack and strapped myself in, man that thing was heavy.
-I mean, it was okay for the first twenty or so minutes, after that I was sweating out and starting to ache.
-I was way too excited to care too much though, so I sped up a little to be at the apartment faster, so I could take that darn thing of.
+It was okay for the first twenty or so minutes, after that I was sweating out and starting to ache.
+But, I was way too excited to care too much, so I sped up a little to be at the apartment faster, so I could take that darn thing of.
 When I arrived at the building, it took me a little while to figure out how to get inside, but luckily the communication was excellent and I managed to make my way in.
 I then undid myself from my bag and crashed on the bed.
 I checked my phone to see what time my friend would arrive and then decided to take a nice bath.

 As I was chilling in the bath, I suddenly realised that I didn’t actually have as much time as I thought, because I had to walk to that train station as well to meet him.
 That was another 80 minute walk from where we were staying, so I got out of the bath and got dressed.
 I then quickly ate some ontbijtkoek (literal translation: breakfast cookie, again; I am such a rebel) for dinner.
-I know, that is weird, but I hadn’t bought any food and I was running out of time.
-I got my shoes on and headed back out and over to the train station.
-I am actually amazed by how easily I found it.
-I mean, I used Google maps, but I didn’t take a wrong turn once!
+This is weird, I know, but I hadn’t bought any food and I was running out of time.
+I put my shoes on and headed back out and over to the train station.
+It still amazes me how easily I found it.
+Of course I used Google maps, but I didn’t take a wrong turn once!

 When we were finally reunited, there were two options that we could choose from: 1) use public transportation to get back to the apartment; 2) walk back, making a few beer stops on the way.
 Guess which option we unanimously agreed upon.
 So yeah, we were walking through the busy streets of uptown London, while occasionally popping into a corner shop to buy beer.
 Our original plan was to check out pubs, but there weren’t as many on our way and it worked out well like this.
 It is much cheaper to do it this way as well and since my purpose this summer was to travel on a budget… you get the point.